rguitter/sb-java-testcoverage/README.md

 Then run `mvn clean verify site` and check the new report by opening **target/site/index.html**.
-Now we can clearly see that something is wrong because PIT has create 8 mutations (aka mutants) and only 1 has been detect as bad code (that mutant has been killed).
+Now we can clearly see that something is wrong because PIT has create 8 mutations (aka mutants) and only 1 has been detected as bad code (that mutant has been killed).

 Uncomment the assertions from the test class, then try again.
-Again only 4 mutants has been killed.
+Situation has improved but we keep on having uncaught mutants.

 (Checkout step2 by runnning `git checkout tags/step2`)